frankthelen/rools/README.md

 `register()` is working asynchronously, i.e., it returns a promise.
 Its promise may be rejected, e.g., if a rule is formally incorrect.
+If this happens, none of the rules in the call to `register()` were actually added;
-If this happens, the affected Rools instance becomes inconsistent and should no longer be used.
+however, it is recommended to treat the affected Rools instance as inconsistent, i.e, it should no longer be used.

 Example:
 ```js